History of the People's Republic of China: Soviet Union

-Mao Zedong (left) and Lin Biao (right) at the 9th National Congress of CCP in 1969, when Lin was named the successor of Mao.

 A crisis came in 1962, when over 60,000 refugees escaped from Xinjiang in western China to Soviet territory to escape persecution, historically known as the "Yi–Ta incident".
 Meanwhile, border conflicts such as the Tielieketi incident quickly escalated between the two countries.
 The Sino-Soviet conflict culminated after the Zhenbao Island Incident in 1969, when the Soviet Union led by Leonid Brezhnev planned to launch a large-scale nuclear strike on China, including major cities like Beijing, Changchun and Anshan, as well as China's nuclear sites including Jiuquan, Xichang and Lop Nur.
 On October 14, 1969, the Central Committee of the Chinese Communist Party released an urgent evacuation order to the Party and state leaders in Beijing, requiring all leaders to leave Beijing by October 20, with Mao travelling to Wuhan and Lin Biao travelling to Suzhou.
 Lin also issued the "Order Number One" on October 18, putting all PLA personnel on alert for imminent attack from the Soviet Union.
 Eventually, the Soviet called off the attack due to the intervention from the United States.
 Increasingly, Beijing began to consider the Soviet Union, which it viewed as Social imperialism, as the greatest threat it faced, more so than even the leading capitalist power, the United States.
 In turn, overtures were made between the PRC and the United States, such as in the Ping Pong Diplomacy, Panda Diplomacy and the 1972 Nixon visit to China.